0 554 en

 SOLID Principles Cheat Sheet

-If you're starting your journey in software development, understanding the SOLID principles can be a game changer for writing clean, maintainable code.
+If you're starting your journey in software development, understanding the SOLID principles helps to write clean, maintainable code.
 In this article, we'll explore the five SOLID principles with C# examples, including wrong and corrected versions, to help you easily grasp how to apply them in real projects.

 What are SOLID Principles?